 return PaginationAwareResponse.fromItemsNotPageable(allCountries);

-No next link is generated in the response.
+No pagination links are generated in the response.

 PaginationAwareResponse Factory Methods